 Clip 3 sections out of the way so you can dry one at a time.
 You’ll also need a paddle brush (not a round brush).

-Brush the hair in one section forward, towards your face, as you dry.
+As you dry, brush the hair in one section forward, towards your face.
 Picture your brush drawing a diagonal line that slants down towards your shoulders.
 It’s important to keep your roots directed down and forward, not up– that would add volume.

 Try to follow your brush with your blow-dryer so the air current follows that same diagonal line.
 Drying your hair by keeping it flat and “wrapping” it around the curve of your head will reduce volume.